-In this section, I perform a comprehensive series of robustness checks.
-In particular, I show that the proposed keyword-based algorithm delivers similar results as a rating based on OpenAI's (2023) LLM GPT-3.5.
-Moreover, I analyze the sensitivity with respect to different aggregation techniques, as well as different subsets of the data.
-All corresponding figures can be found in Appendix A.
+In this section, I perform a series of robustness checks.
+In particular, I show that the keyword-based algorithm delivers similar results as a rating based on OpenAI's (2023) LLM GPT-3.5.
+Moreover, I analyze the sensitivity of the indicator concerning different aggregation techniques and different subsets of the data.

-6.1 Keyword-based algorithm
+5.1 Keyword-based algorithm

-Given the emergence of LLMs, it naturally raises the question as to why these models are not employed for extracting information from texts.
+Given the emergence of LLMs, the question of why these models are not employed for extracting information from the text corpus is naturally raised.
 There are two main reasons.
 First, the cost of utilizing these models is a significant factor.
-For instance, OpenAI's (2023) GPT-3.5 model incurs a charge of 0.001 USD per 1000 tokens19.
-With a conservative
+For instance, OpenAI's (2023) GPT-3.5 model incurs a charge of 0.001 USD per 1000 tokens20.
+With a conservative estimate of the average text length being only 20 tokens, processing 100 million texts would approximate a total expense of around 2 million USD.
+Second, it would take significant time to process all the texts.
+Nevertheless, it would be interesting to compare the keyword-based algorithm with LLMs for future research.